 “As Benjamin Rosen, founder of Compaq Computers Corp., explains, ‘The little [generator] has the same relationship to large power plants that the PC had to the mainframe… It puts the source of power at the user’s site.’”

-That quote from Benjamin Rosen, by the way, is also from 1997.
+That quote from Benjamin Rosen, by the way, is from 1997.

 So without further ado, let’s release that feline from the bag and tell you that yes, they’re teasing Capstone Turbine (CPST).

 I’ve never looked into Capstone before — they’ve been public for a long time (they IPO’d in 2000, in the heat of stock market excitement, and tripled on their IPO day), and it’s mostly been a very, very quiet company since that initial surge of excitement.
 The product sounds very cool — miniature turbines that are easily portable, use “air bearings” to make them low-maintenance, and can burn everything from coal bed methane to raw sour natural gas and turn it into electricity.
-But it’s been more or less the same story since they got Bill Gates excited before the IPO.
+But it’s been more or less the same story since they got Bill Gates and lots of other investors excited before their IPO 14 years ago.

 You can look at them as a cautionary tale for story stocks, since they went public with the expectation that they might become profitable within a year or so but have never posted even an operating profit (or even a gross profit, meaning you could sell the generators for more than it cost to build them, until last year) and have continued to fund themselves through equity offerings of various kinds.
 Or, if you’re more optimistic, you can look at them and see the persistent power of an idea that makes sense and should, someday, be able to make money.